 - Past breast cancer treatments

-If the cancer is hormone receptor-positive, the first treatment is hormone therapy.
-If the cancer is HER2/neu-positive, anti-HER2/neu drugs such as trastuzumab (Herceptin) may be given.
+If the cancer is hormone receptor-positive, the first treatment is hormone therapy (learn more).
+If the cancer is HER2/neu-positive, anti-HER2/neu drugs such as trastuzumab (Herceptin) may be given (learn more).

-Chemotherapy and radiation can be used to shrink or slow the growth of tumors or to ease symptoms of the cancer itself.
+Chemotherapy and radiation can be used to shrink or slow the growth of tumors or to ease symptoms of the cancer itself (learn more).
 However, these therapies have side effects that can affect quality of life.

 Talking openly about quality of life issues with your health care providers and your family can help you decide what treatments are best for you.
 Joining a support group may help you think through these issues.

-Learn more about factors that affect treatment options.
+Learn more about treatment for metastatic breast cancer.

 Learn more about quality of life.